By Kingfisher Visitor Guides

 Golf courses galore

-A casual visitor to the city who wants to swing a club need do no more than head to one of Glasgow’s eight municipal courses, four of which are nine hole.
-At the other end of the scale is the mighty Turnberry links course, one of the venues for the British Open Golf Championship.
+A casual visitor to the city who wants to swing a club need do no more than head to one of Glasgow’s several golf courses.
+At the other end of the scale is the mighty Trump Turnberry links course, one of the venues for the British Open Golf Championship.

 And if you want to brush up on your game before tackling Glasgow’s courses, the excellent facilities at Mearns Castle, at Newton Mearns, offer golfers of all ages and abilities – from complete beginner to tour professional – the opportunity to develop and improve their game.